AryanShivapuram/QuoteNation/README.md

 # QuoteNation

 QuoteNation is a participatory web application where users share their quotes, enriching lives one quote at a time.
-Explore a diverse collection across various categories and contribute your own insights to inspire others.
+Explore a diverse collection across various categories and contribute their own insights to inspire others.

 ## Features